bobbytrapz/hinatazaka/README.md

 Currently not well tested but I'm using it.

-There is no support for Windows but there probably will be eventually.
+There is no support for Windows.

 ## Install